 - Volunteers will provide you with a name badge (grants you access to festival events, discounts at local shops, and allows for the field guides to learn your name).
 Please wear your badge at all festival events.

 Carpools: Parking at trailheads are often very limited and trails are difficult to find.
-We offer the option for participants to tell us if they want to "carpool" from festival headquarters to the field event.
+We offer the option for participants to tell us if they want to carpool from festival headquarters to their field event.
 We are not able to coordinate the carpools, but we can assist with participants grouping together.
 When registering, let us know if you want to carpool.
 Carpools are not guaranteed, participants are responsible for their own transportation to and from events.

 Directions and Trailheads: Printed directions and trailhead listings for field events are available at festival headquarters and are emailed to confirmed attendees the week of the festival.
-We do not publish the trail-head information online.
+We do not publish the trailhead information online.

 Paths and Trails: Please stay on the paths and trails to avoid damaging habitats.
+Please be respectful of park and local housing, and do not disturb residents.

 Pets: Sorry, no pets allowed on field trips or at festival headquarters.
 If you have brought a pet, you can board her or him at the Point Reyes Animal Hospital (415) 663-1533, just across the bridge at the south end of Point Reyes, or Murphy Ranch (415) 669-1059 (They will tell you how to get there).
 Do not leave your pet in your car.